 These are used by so many teams, we post this first.
-Floor layouts will come in the ensuing weeks
+Updated floor layouts will come in the ensuing weeks.

-School Entry site will be open in a few weeks, along with posting of the floor layouts and other items
+School Entry site will be open in early October, along with posting of the floor layouts and other items.

 Good Luck to all Teams!

 #2 - 7 August 2023: Utilization of non-standard drill gear - gaining permission for same

 The NHSDTC attempts in many cases to do something very difficult - provide a safe and exciting drill competition that maintains a balance between the service differences that allow judges to fairly and impartially evaluate drill within a set of rules that provide a somewhat even playing field between teams.
 This is not a measurable concept and it requires much judgment and educated guesswork.
 Reviewing scoresheets and final finishes by gender and service, time of day competing, service of the judge, speaking with other meet organizers and service heads, comparing scores and event aspects for service bias, regional bias and other issues to attempt to formulate a complete set of rules and standards that give all schools the most even shake possible within a completely uneven drill world.
 Generally, we believe looking at the teams that have done well at the NHSDTC, we believe that we have done that in most all regards.
 New items and concepts come forward and hard decisions have to be made.
 We learn from these and always keep an very open mind going forward.